Karolus, Carolus, and Karel

 So who is Charles V?

 What set me off on a bit of an adventure was learning that Charles V was actually born in Ghent (Gent is the local spelling), a city in the Flanders part of Belgium which at the time was part of the Habsburg Netherlands and the Holy Roman Empire.
-Ghent is but a 45 minute train ride from Antwerpen and what better way to enjoy a hot, sunny Sunday afternoon then taking an adventure to Ghent to seek out Charles V and at the same time meet up with my buddy Dionysus for a few beers?
+Ghent is but a 45 minute train ride from Antwerpen and what better way to enjoy a hot, sunny Sunday afternoon then taking an adventure to Ghent to seek out Charles V and have a few beers?

 But first a bit more backstory on Charles V. Why was the Holy Roman Emperor born in Ghent to begin with?
 Well, his grandfather was Maximilian I, Holy Roman Emperor.
 Before Maximilian held this title, Flanders was Burgundian territory.
 Flanders had a long succession of caretakers called the Counts of Flanders and at the time, the person who filled those shoes was Mary of Burgundy.
 Maximilian, looking to expand his father’s realm, cozied up to Mary and they were married and later had a son, Philip I, who was born in Bruges.
 Four years later, Mary died in a horse riding accident leaving her 4-year old son as the rightful heir.
 Of course this was the chance Maximilian was looking for and the people of Bruges realized this and imprisoned Maximilian.
 Maximilian sweet-talked his way out of prison by making some false promises and later returned with 20,000 soldiers and Flanders became part of the Habsburg empire.
 Philip I died before inheriting the title of Holy Roman Emperor, so that title passed onto his son Charles V after Maximilian I died in 1519.

 What is left of the legacy of Charles V in Ghent?